 Preheat oven to 400°F (205°C).

-Line a small baked sheet with aluminum foil and lightly coat with cook spray.
+Line a small baking sheet with aluminum foil and lightly coat with oil or cook spray.
 Cut squash in half lengthwise and use a spoon to scoop out the seeds.
 Place face down on baking sheet and roast 1 hour or until easily pierced with a fork or knife.
 Remove from oven and cool about 20 minutes.

 In a heavy saucepan oven medium-low heat, heat oil and butter.
 Add onion and ginger and cook, stirring, until onion is tender but not browned about 5 to 10 minutes.

-Stir in the cooked squash, broth and 2 cups of water.
+Use a large spoon to scoop out the cooked squash and add to pan along with the broth and 2 cups of water.
 Bring to a simmer and cook about 20 minutes stirring to break up the squash.
 Use the back of a wood spoon to mash the squash against the side of the pan.
 Season to taste with salt.